How to add a Gmail account

 - Mass archive all conversations before the current date by following the steps here.

 - Once you’ve archived your entire inbox, navigate back to your inbox.
 Click into the search bar and use the tag: search modifier to search for all email conversations that have your unique Gmail label.

-- Mass select the conversations and unarchive them.
+- Mass select the conversations, tag them with the private Inbox tag, then unarchive them.

 - If you added a Gmail account to a team inbox: